kisorniru/wp-plugin-in-oop-architecture/README.md

     /css
     /images
 ```
+* `plugin-name` is the plugin folder.
+You can call it by any name, my case `wp-plugin-in-oop-architecture`.
 * `plugin-name.php` is the header declaration file.
-You can call it by any name, my case `plugin-index.php`
+You can call it by any name, my case `wp-plugin-in-oop-architecture.php`.
+* **Here**, you can not change `uninstall.php` this file name.
+This file name is for uninstall your plugin from wordpress project and name of it should be as it is.

 ### Owned By